 In 1908, the county court deemed it advisable to establish a County High School in White County.
 After a little controversy as to where it should be situated, the High School Board decided that the school be placed in Sparta, being the best locality and offering better inducements than other communities of the county.

 The City School building was turned over to the High School to be used until a permanent building could be created for the High School.
-The White County High School started building in January, 1909, with Mr. G.C.
+The White County High School started building in January 1909, with Mr. G.C.
 Sipple as principal.

 Fourteen acres of the highest ground in Sparta were bought and a $20,000 brick building, equipped with the most modern and up-to-date furnishings, was erected.

-Later, the county court had approved the school for classes to run from January through June.
+Later, the county court approved the school for classes to run from January through June.
 Students could take whatever classes were available: American History, Algebra, Chemistry, English.
 The first graduating class for WCHS was in 1909.
-By 1914, there were 62 students enrolled at WCHS and it had the highest ranking in the state.
+By 1914, there were 62 students enrolled at WCHS, and it had the highest ranking in the state.

-In 1968, White County Junior High School came into existence, after a new high school was built on Allen Drive.
-The junior high students would go to classes in the building that was once the high school.
-It served grades seven through nine and Roy Sewell was its first principal.
+In 1932 the new White County High School was opened and was referred to as the “School on the Hill.”
+The building would serve as White County High School through 1967.
+In 1968, White County Junior High School, serving grades 7-9 came into existence in what was previously the High School.
 There were forty-five teachers that made up its faculty.
-Because of overcrowded conditions, the Board of Education voted to move ninth grade to the new high school building.
-That was in 1978.
-Thus, White County Middle School was established and it served all seventh and eighth graders in the county.
-Roy Heady was named principal and there were thirty teachers that made up the faculty.
+Because of overcrowded conditions, the Board of Education voted to move ninth grade to the new high school building in 1978.
+Thus, White County Middle School was established, and it served all seventh and eighth graders in the county.

 By the 1990s, there was a brand new school facility built to house sixth graders, seventh graders, and eighth graders of White County.
 This left the old WCHS building that was built in 1933 vacant, and it was torn down.
 Today, on the grounds of the old high school, the building is gone, but the gym is still there and used.